 ## Security

-- Validate all user input at the boundary.
+- Validate user input at the boundary.

 - Parameterized queries only.
 No string concatenation in SQL.

-Option C: as a skill
+Option C: as a skill listed in three agents.

 # .claude/skills/accessibility/SKILL.md